dylansiew/SC1015_Spam_Message_Detection/README.md

 - Handling imbalanced datasets using resampling methods like K-Fold
 - Logistic Regression, Naive Bayes, SVC and RandomForestClassifier from sklearn
-- Other packages such as tqdm, Figlet, IPython
+- Other packages such as tqdm, Figlet and Wordcloud
 - Collaborating using GitHub
 - Concepts about Accuracy, Vectorizing, and F1 Score